inkVerb/Guru/301-shell/Lesson-03.md

 `odt2txt 03-ODT-FILE.odt`

-*If you revieve an error because LibreOffice Writer is running, close all LO Writer sessions wtih this simple hack:*
+*If you revieve an error because LibreOffice Writer is running, close all LO Writer sessions wtih this simple hack, then try again:*

 `killall soffice.bin`

-*Now, try again*
+*Now, try this*

 `odt2txt 03-ODT-FILE.odt`

 `ls`

 *Note it either echoed the STDOUT in the terminal or created "03-ODT-FILE.txt"*

+*This more surely creates a .txt file:*

+`odt2txt 03-ODT-FILE.odt > 03-ODT-FILE.txt`

 `cat 03-ODT-FILE.txt`